hsjobeki/mana/README.md

 ## Dependency overrides

-By default mana will respect the upstream manifest.
+By default, mana respects upstream manifests but re-locks all dependencies locally.

-BUT it will initially re-lock all dependencies locally.
+You often want to reduce nixpkgs downloads by forcing dependencies to use your pinned version.

-Often you want to reduce the number of nixpkgs downloads by forcing upstream to use your own version.
+### Transitive Overrides

-That can be done as follows:
+Use transitiveOverrides to override dependencies throughout the entire dependency tree:

 ```nix
 # mana.nix